DanielT/a2lfile/README.md

 ## What is an a2l file

 A2l files are commonly used during the development and testing of automotive ECUs.
+The consumer of the a2l file typically performs online calibration over a protocol such as [XCP](https://en.wikipedia.org/wiki/XCP_(protocol)) and/or offline tuning by generating flashable parameter sets.

 If you have never seen an a2l file then you are unlikely to need this library.

+## Tools
+The program [a2ltool](https://github.com/DanielT/a2ltool) is based on this library.

 ## Documentation